Military history of Turkey: Turkey’s Soviet tanks

 Unlike the T-26, the amphibious light tank design was not well received by the Turkish Army, and no additional T-37As were ever ordered.
 The tank, armed with only a single 7.62mm DT machine gun and weakly armoured (3mm to 10mm at the front), offered few remarkable features aside from its amphibious capability.
 Nonetheless, the Soviet Army found the concept well-suited to their doctrine, purchasing over 2500 T-37As, another 1300+ T-38s, and 350+ T-40s in the 1930s.
-The tankette concept was also rejected by Turkish Army leadership, and aside from the four prototypes supplied by the Soviets, Türkiye made no attempt to obtain further T-27s or contemporary designs from other sources.
+The tankette concept was also rejected by Turkish Army leadership, and aside from the four prototypes supplied by the Soviets, Turkey made no attempt to obtain further T-27s or contemporary designs from other sources.
 Of course, after WWII, the tankette concept was generally abandoned (with the noteworthy exception of the German Wiesel), and their intended mission of reconnaissance was instead filled by light tanks and armoured cars.
 None of the Turkish T-37As or T-27s survive today, having most likely been demolished by the late 1940s.

 The BA-3 armoured car was only marginally more popular than the T-27 and T-37A, owing mostly to its heavy armament of a single 45mm gun and one 7.62mm DT MG placed in the same turret as the T-26 (a second DT was located in the hull).
 The type's low mobility was a key disadvantage, and operations were frequently limited to hard surfaces due to its substantial weight, however tracks could be attached to the rear wheels for slightly increased mobility in rough terrain.
 The BA-3's hull armour was 9mm thick, providing all-around protection.

 In comparison to the typically decades-long career of modern tanks, which for some Leopard 2 MBTs is already more than 40 years, Turkey's T-26s survived fewer than ten years (which is still considerably over the average tank's longevity of this era).
 The tanks began to wear out by the early 1940s, and their bad condition was aggravated by a dearth of spare parts, which could no longer be obtained from the war-torn Soviet Union.
 All T-26s had previously been decommissioned from operational service by 1943.
 Two T-26 Mod.
 1933s remain in the gardens of the Harbiye Military Museum in Istanbul and the Etimesgut Tank Müzesi in Ankara, albeit without their original camouflage scheme.